 I am interested in and inspired by a diverse range of sources, including but not limited to, art history, political propaganda, and popular culture.
 These sources influence both the conceptual and formal aspects of my work.

-Current themes explored in my work address issues surrounding mortality, modernism, and popular culture.
+Among the themes explored in my current work are issues surrounding mortality, dystopia, and modernism.
 Within these works, I utilize humor, social commentary, and familiar iconography as a way to address complex subjects.
 I often reference elements of museum dioramas, cinema special effects, and industrial design.
 I am interested in the artifice of these working modes, as I believe they act as a metaphor for our own strategies to exist within an uncertain world.